abey79/vsvg/README.md

 Maybe a `HashMap<_, Cow<_>>`?
 Or immutable data structure from the `im` crate?

+### Drawer API

+Currently, *vpype*'s offer in terms of drawing primitive is very weak: just a few functions to create corresponding `np.array(dtype=complex)`: [`vpype.rect()`](https://vpype.readthedocs.io/en/latest/api/vpype.html#vpype.rect), [`vpype.circle()`](https://vpype.readthedocs.io/en/latest/api/vpype.html#vpype.circle), etc. To complement that, significant additional work is done by *vsketch* to implement its Processing-like API.
+Given the relative simplicity of the basic path type, this works relatively well.

+The present work introduces a more complex path type that include cubic Bézier.
+Proper conversion from primitive (circle, arcs, elliptic arcs, rounded rects, etc.) has consequently become a bit more complex.
+To address that, I propose a plan to introduce a "Drawer API" to `vpype-core` with the following functionalities:
+- A minima, rect, circle, etc. (basically everything in SVG).
+- Maybe a Processing-like shape creation API?
+- Maybe a transform stack?

+Advantages:
+- Offering a high-level API through the Rust-Python boundary increases the performance.
+- Provides a unified Drawing API that can be used both for *vpype*'s commands and *vsketch*'s API.
+- Take advantage of kurbo's and usvg's facilities.

 ## TODO

 - [x] Sort out page orientation and check that rotation, etc. work the same as with vpype